Edwin Hugh Lundie: Life and work

 and image and put diminished importance on invention.”

 Edwin Lundie’s approach to design was to convey the spirit of not only what was necessary to execute the authenticity of his creations, but also to exemplify the charm of engagement of human craftsmanship.
 He always wished to attract clients who represented what he called “an aristocracy of good taste,” and he chose his clients, whether for big projects or small, who he thought had an awareness and appreciation for fine things, who “want fine things done for them within what they can afford to do.”
 “A man of modesty, he struggled with the problem of how much the architect should lead.
 Ultimately, he thought of his clients first and served them well.
 His reassuring structures are models of his perfectionist bent, as well as expressions of his eye for beautiful materials: brick, stone, timber, wrought iron.
 He spent many hours with clients to realize their personal wishes, and then he would supervise the workmen closely to exact the best standards of craftsmanship from them.
 He had all the gifts, not the least of which was a lack of egotism, to make people’s dream houses come true.”

 “He communicated his vision with clients and was inspired to express his ideas through presentation drawings and design.
 He was a true artist of the architectural perspective rendering genre, always paying meticulous attention to the chronological architectural period, studying and refining the details, and applying great sensitivity to the picturesque context of each client architectural situation.”
+Lundie was celebrated as an architect for his ability to design spaces that cater to human needs, emotions, behaviors, and well-being, blending functionality with charm.
+His innate talent lay in creating personalized environments for his discerning clientele.
+By integrating elements that evoke positive emotions, employing warm materials, and crafting cozy spaces, Lundie ensured that his designs resonated with the occupants on an emotional level.
+Furthermore, his emphasis on designing spaces in harmony with human scale and proportions aimed to establish a sense of balance and comfort within the environment.
 “He sustained a high level of humanness in his type and method.